 When you went to the hospital and were admitted, your Part A coverage picked up a portion of the bill.
-As of 2021, you pay the first $1,484 and Medicare picks up the rest up to 60 days.
-Then you start paying a portion of the daily bill and after 90 days you pay a larger portion.
-If you go back to the hospital later that year, you may pay another $1,484.
-Each time you’re admitted, it could be another $1,484.
+As of 2022, you pay the first $1,556, and Medicare picks up the rest for up to 60 days.
+You then begin paying a portion of the daily bill—after 90 days, you pay a larger portion.
+If you go back to the hospital later that year, you may pay another $1,566.
+Each time you’re admitted to the hospital, it could be another $1,566.

 But what about all of the tests and procedures?
 That’s where Part B comes in.
-There’s a monthly premium for Part B but for any procedures, you pay the first $203 as your deductible and pick up 20 percent of the bill after that.
-If your total bill was $30,000 not counting the cost of staying in the hospital or your deductible, your portion is $6,000.
+You pay a monthly premium for Part B, then you pay your deductible, and then you pay 20% of the bill after that.
+If your total bill was $30,000 (not counting the cost of staying in the hospital or your deductible), your portion is $6,000.

-Those gaps in coverage represent a terrifying financial burden to retirees.
-That’s why you have to get additional insurance to fill those gaps in your Original Medicare.
-There are 2 choices: A Medicare Advantage plan—known as Part C, or Medigap Insurance.
+Gaps in Original Medicare coverage can represent a huge financial burden to retirees.
+For this reason, it's a good idea to consider additional insurance that fills those gaps.
+There are two choices: A Medicare Advantage plan—known as Part C, or Medigap Insurance.